lesliec1071/gtky-leslie/README.md

 I was born in brooklyn.

-I don't have a favorite coor.
+I don't have a favorite color.

 I don't have any favorite artists.